Philip Hammial: Literary and artistic career

 Hammial has published thirty-eight collections of poetry.
 He is also the editor with Ulli Beier and Rudi Krausmann of the seminal "Outsider Art in Australia".
-As at August, 2020 he has had 444 poems published in 137 journals in 18 countries.
-His work has appeared in 36 poetry anthologies in seven countries.
+He has written many poems published in numerous journals and countries.

 In 2006 he edited "25 poetes australiens", the first anthology of Australian poetry in the French language.
 The edition of 1000 sold out in Europe and Canada.
 As the director of The Australian Collection of Outsider Art, he has curated or helped to organise twenty-six exhibitions of Australian Outsider Art – in Australia, Germany, France, Belgium and the United States.
 The most recent exhibition – "Australian Outsiders" (23 artists) – spent two months at the Orange Regional Gallery, seven weeks at the Hazelhurst Regional Gallery and then went to the Halle St. Pierre in Paris for six months (September 2006 to February 2007) where it was very well received.
 Hammial himself is also an artist.
 He has had thirty-four solo exhibitions and his work has been included in over seventy group exhibitions, including two in Paris.
 His work can be found at the Rex-Livingston Gallery in Katoomba, NSW, Australia.
 In 1979 he succeeded Philip Roberts as editor of Island Press.

 Two of his poetry collections were short-listed for the Kenneth Slessor Prize – "Bread" in 2001 and "In the Year of Our Lord Slaughter's Children" in 2004 and one was short-listed for the ACT Poetry Book Prize – "Skin Theory" in 2010.
 His thirty-second collection, "Detroit and Selected Poems", was published by Sheep Meadow Press in NY State, one of the oldest and most prestigious poetry presses in the U.S. He has represented Australia at fifteen international poetry festivals – Poetry Africa 2000 and 2016 in Durban, South Africa; the Festival Franco-Anglais de Poesie, Paris, 2000 and 2015; The World Festival of Poets, Tokyo, 2000; the Festival International de la Poésie, Trois-Rivières, 2004 and 2018; the Micro Festival, Prague, 2009 and 2015; the Festival Franco-Anglais de Poesie, Melbourne, 2010; the Festival Internacional de Poesia de Medellin (Colombia) 2012; the Festival Internacional de Poesia de Granada (Nicaragua) 2014; the Val-de-Marne International Poetry Festival, Paris, 2015; the Struga Poetry Evenings, Struga, Macedonia, 2015 and the Istanbul Writers' Festival in 2016.
 In 2001 he had a one-month writer-in-residency at the Fundacion Valparaiso in Mojacar, Spain and for six months in 2009/10 he was the Australian writer-in-residence at the Cité International des Arts in Paris.